subsquid/docs/docs/evm-indexing/configuration.md

 :::

 :::info
-If contract address(es) supplied to `EvmBatchProcessor` are stored in any wide-scope variables, it is recommended to convert them to flat lower case.
+If contract address(-es) supplied to `EvmBatchProcessor` are stored in any wide-scope variables, it is recommended to convert them to flat lower case.
 This precaution is necessary because same variable(s) are often reused in the [batch handler](/evm-indexing/context-interface) for item filtration, and all contract addresses in the items are **always** in flat lower case.
 :::

 The following setters configure the global settings of `EvmBatchProcessor`.
 They return the modified instance and can be chained.